shellchocolat/mjollnir-c2.github.io/chocolate-interaction.md

 Let's look at the **INJECT_SC** command's help:
 * INJECT_SC \<bytecode\>

 Fairly easy !
-Just copy-paste the bytecode, and the shellcode will be execute inside the nodepad.exe process !!
+Just copy-paste the bytecode, and the shellcode will be executed inside the nodepad.exe process !!

 ![](images/chocolate-interaction/inject_sc_success.png)